Salient Issue

 We support the producer organisation in contacting national agencies and NGOs, in an effort to enable safe remediation.
 Furthermore, we support the organisation to strengthen its own policies and processes, monitor the prolonged safety of the victim, and take measures to prevent further cases of forced labour.

 If FLOCERT, the Fairtrade auditing body, identifies forced labour during an audit, it requires corrective measures.
 These typically include remediation measures, a forced labour policy, and an action plan or project to prevent further cases.
-If the corrective measures are not fulfilled, the organisation is decertified10, but the protection work continues, so that Fairtrade complies with its duty of care.
+If the corrective measures are not fulfilled, the organisation is decertified, but the protection work continues, so that Fairtrade complies with its duty of care10.

 However, Fairtrade cannot guarantee that each forced labour case is fully remediated.
 Full remediation includes rehabilitation and compensation for the victim.
 This requires contributions from all the duty bearers, including local public authorities and each of the causing/contributing companies.

-Fairtrade also supports farmer organisations to set up ongoing systems of monitoring and remediating human rights violations.
+Fairtrade also supports farmer organisations in setting up ongoing systems to monitor and remediate human rights violations.
 Among these, Fairtrade’s Youth Inclusive Community Based Monitoring and Remediation (YICBMR) programme has been implemented and had positive results in 18 countries, involving various commodities, such as cocoa, coffee, sugar, tea, flowers, and gold11.

 In addition, Fairtrade invests in other tailored programs to strengthen remediation of forced labour cases.
-In Brazil, Fairtrade facilitates a programme for orange producers to develop a system that helps them identify cases of forced labour and establish remediation measures.
-This project strengthened the knowledge and capacity of producers to respond to hiring and work practices that have been deemed unacceptable, including work in conditions analogous to slavery12.
+In Brazil, Fairtrade facilitated a programme for orange producers to develop a system that helps them identify cases of forced labour and establish remediation measures.
+This project strengthened the knowledge and capacity of producers to respond to hiring and work practices that have been deemed unacceptable, including work in conditions analogous to slavery.
+Find out more about Fairtrade’s project on Fairtrade Impact Map.

 Fairtrade has a global level grievance mechanism – the allegations mechanism housed at FLOCERT – which is under reform to strengthen its alignment with the UN Guiding Principles on Business and Human Rights.

 In addition, Fairtrade certified plantations are required to have a grievance mechanism in place.
-Grievance mechanisms are not yet required of farmer cooperatives or traders, but these organisations do need to address and document any human rights and environmental complaints related to Fairtrade Standards.
+Grievance mechanisms are not yet required of farmer cooperatives, but these organisations do need to address and document any human rights and environmental complaints related to Fairtrade Standards.

 9: Remediation refers to the process of counteracting or fixing a human rights violation through measures that can include apologies, restitution, rehabilitation, financial or non-financial compensation, and punitive sanctions, as well as preventing the repetition or further cases of harm (UNGP Interpretive Guide, p.
 12).